FrancescoDiCursi/Skippadz/README.md

 # YT-ads-auto-skipper
-:warning: DISABLE ANY AD BLOCK ON YOUTUBE TO MAKE IT WORK.

 ℹ️ An extension to automatically skip ads.

+❗ DISABLE ANY AD BLOCK ON YOUTUBE TO MAKE IT WORK.

 ____
 ## :warning: currently in development
 It sometimes doesn't work with unskippable ads.
 In this case click a couple of times on a blank spot on the page then reload the page.